javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 : Triggers after a double click over an element.

 Complex events are made of simple ones, so in theory we could live without them.
 But they exist, and that's good, because they are convenient.

-For touchscreen and touchpad devices mouse events also happen, they are emulated.

 ### Events order